 Sometimes when doing correlational research you may want to compare the strength of the correlation coefficients for two separate groups.
 For example, you may want to look at the relationship between optimism and negative affect for males and females separately.
-One way that you can do this is described now.
+One way that you can do this is described below.

-Procedure for comparing correlation coefficients for two groups of subjects

-A: Split the sample
+Procedure for comparing correlation coefficients for two groups of subjects Step 1: Split the sample

 - Make sure you have the Data Editor window open on the screen in front of you.
-(If you currently have the Viewer Window open, click on Window and choose the SPSS Data Editor.) - 2.
-From the menu at the top of the screen click on: Data, then click on Split File. - 3.
-Click on Compare Groups.

-- 4. Move the grouping variable (e.g. sex) into the box labelled Groups based on.
-Click on OK. - 5.
-This will split the sample by sex and repeat any analyses that follow for these two groups separately.
+(If you currently have the Viewer Window open, click on Window and choose the SPSS Data Editor.) - From the menu at the top of the screen, click on Data, then click on Split File. - 3.
+Click on Compare Groups. - Move the grouping variable (e.g. sex) into the box labelled Groups based on.
+Click on OK. - This will split the sample by sex and repeat any analyses that follow for these two groups separately.

-B: Correlation

-1. Follow the steps in the earlier section of this chapter to request the correlation between your two variables of interest (e.g. Total optimism, Total negative affect).
+Step 2: Correlation 1.
+Follow the steps in the earlier section of this chapter to request the correlation between your two variables of interest (e.g. Total optimism, Total negative affect).
 These will be reported separately for the two groups.

-Important: Remember, when you have finished looking at males and females separately you will need to turn the Split File option off.
+Important: remember, when you have finished looking at males and females separately you will need to turn the Split File option off.
 It stays in place until you specifically turn it off.

-To do this, make sure the you have the Data Editor window open on the screen in front of you.
+To do this, make sure that you have the Data Editor window open on the screen in front of you.
 Click on Data, Split File and click on the first button: Analyze all cases, do not create groups.
-Click on OK.
+Click on OK (or on Paste to save to Syntax Editor).
+The syntax for this command is: SORT CASES BY sex.
+SPLIT FILE

+SPLIT FILE LAYERED BY sex .
+CORRELATIONS /VARIABLES=toptim tnegaff /PRINT=TWOTAIL NOSIG /MISSING=PAIRWISE .

 SEX Total Optimism Total Negative Affect

-MALES Total Optimism Pearson Correlation 1.000 220
+MALES Total Optimism Pearson Correlation 1.000 -,220

-Sig.
-(2-tailed) .003
+Sig, (2-tailed) .003

 N 184 184

 Total Negative Affect Pearson Correlation 220 1.000

 Sig.
-(2-tailed) .003
+(2-tailed) : .003

-N 184 185
+N George State 184 185

-FEMALES Total Optimism Pearson Correlation 1.000 394
+FEMALES Total Optimism Pearson Correlation 1.000 - 394

-Sig.
+고이철관 Sig.
 (2-tailed) .000

-N 251 250
+Ň 251 250

 Total Negative Affect Pearson Correlation 394 1.000

-Sig.
+法保证 医肉子 Sig.
 (2-tailed) .000

-N 250 250
+中国合同 N 250 250